-To promote social justice for minorities in our society, for everyone deserves an equal chance at a good life.
+To advocate and push for social justice for minorities in our society, for everyone deserves an equal chance at a good life.

 To present the solutions that defend the social equality for underprivileged minorities in legislative systems and society at large

-To organize social justice projects that target social marginalization.
-For example, the "Name Equality for Minorities" project, promotes social inclusion for people with non-western names.
+To organize social justice projects that reduce social marginalization.
+For example, ECC's "Health Care Access Equity for Minorities" promotes inclusion for all vulnerable groups.